yassminee1/pawfectmatch/README.md

 When you are finished simply go back to your terminal and hit `ctrl + c` to quit the program.

 ## Known issues
-* Some transitions are not as fluid as expected, and due to API calls lag can be a bit off.
+* Some transitions are not as fluid as expected, and due to API calls log can be a bit off.
 * Issue when viewing on mobile.
 Many of the assets become squished vertically.

 # Architecture